Outdoor Discoveries

 2nd December 2017

 Currently, I have been catching up with quite a bit of reading.
 Between books bought with good intentions that were left unattended and magazines that have lain in wait for attention, there has been a backlog awaiting clearance.
 Among all this is a collection of writings by the renowned Scottish outdoorsman John Muir, a profound inspiration for the National Parks system that you find in the U.S.A. today.
 There have been others like Henry David Thoreau’s Walden and Fiona Reynolds’ Fight for Beauty.
-Some have proven easier to read than others with John Muir’s Picturesque California lying between these in difficulty.
+Some have proven easier to read than others, with John Muir’s Picturesque California being of intermediate difficulty.
 Such is the lucidity of his writing that it seems a shame to rush through it, so taking it slowly is undoubtedly what I am doing.
 The evocative descriptions need to be relished and allowed to soak into memory, especially in tumultuous times like what we have today.

 Though I have yet to visit them myself, Muir’s detailed descriptions of the glaciated landscapes of the High Sierra strike a chord with me.
 In one sense, they remind me of the glens cut into the Cairngorms plateau in Scotland, but there is another landscape that also comes to mind for similar reasons.
 It, too, feels like a sort of plateau with valleys cut into it, though the outline is far less lofty and dramatic.